grommunio/grommunio-web/client/dompurify/README.md

 /**
  * Influence the return-type
- *
- * Careful, this setting has foot-gun potential!
-If you set RETURN_DOM or RETURN_DOM_FRAGMENT to true, don't set RETURN_DOM_IMPORT to false!
- * By default, our settings are secure - we believe - but returning a DOM *and* manually setting RETURN_DOM_IMPORT to false will give you XSS in some situations.
  */
 // return a DOM HTMLBodyElement instead of an HTML string (default is false) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM: true});

 // return a DOM DocumentFragment instead of an HTML string (default is false) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM_FRAGMENT: true});

-// return a DOM DocumentFragment instead of an HTML string (default is false)
-// also import it into the current document (default is false).
-// RETURN_DOM_IMPORT must be set if you would like to append
-// the returned node to the current document (default is true) var clean = DOMPurify.sanitize(dirty, {RETURN_DOM_FRAGMENT: true, RETURN_DOM_IMPORT: true});
-document.body.appendChild(clean);

 // use the RETURN_TRUSTED_TYPE flag to turn on Trusted Types support if available var clean = DOMPurify.sanitize(dirty, {RETURN_TRUSTED_TYPE: true}); // will return a TrustedHTML object instead of a string if possible